 The close proximity of neighboring channels inherent to dense wave division multiplexing introduces challenges that necessitate intelligent maintenance and test practices.
 To maintain channel integrity, precision temperature control of lasers and reliable DWDM MUX/De-MUX devices are required.
 Even the slightest drift in wavelength can create offsets that interfere with adjacent channels and reduce signal quality.
 SPF/SFP+ transceivers provide the benefit of a lower price point but may be less effective in managing the integrity of wavelengths.

 Noise is an additional challenge for active DWDM networks used for metro deployments.
-EDFA and Reconfigurable Optical Add Drop Multiplexers (ROADM), which also contain amplifiers, can add noise to a network and there is a fine balance to maintaining good Optical Signal to Noise Ratio (OSNR) in order to maximize bandwidth utilization of a DWDM channel and minimize bit errors which can result in data losses and retransmissions.
+EDFA and Reconfigurable Optical Add Drop Multiplexers (ROADM), which also contain amplifiers, can add noise to a network.
+There is a fine balance between good Optical Signal to Noise Ratio (OSNR) to maximize the bandwidth utilization of a DWDM channel and minimizing bit errors which can result in data losses and retransmissions.

-Passive DWDM applications found more commonly in access networks do not suffer from noise issues, there are no amplifiers to contribute noise and the shorter distance mean it’s more about minimizing optical power loss (attenuation) and getting good optical power level at the receiving transponder/SPF/SPF+ so fiber and connector losses and reflections are important concerns.
+Passive DWDM applications found more commonly in access networks do not suffer from noise issues, since there are no amplifiers to contribute noise, and the shorter distance mean it’s more about minimizing optical power loss (attenuation) and getting good optical power level at the receiving transponder/SPF/SPF+.
+Fiber and connector losses and reflections are important concerns.

 DWDM Use Case Solutions

 Dense wave division multiplexing has aligned cutting edge laser optics, electronics and modulation technologies to maximize the efficiency of optical fiber data transmission.
 This successful conglomeration has been the byproduct of a coordinated, end-to-end approach to development, installation, testing and maintenance practices.